User Guide#

 Field notes:

 • duration is in seconds.
-The MDA sequence builds duration × camera.fps frames.
+The MDA sequence builds primary_camera.sampling_rate × duration frames, unless num_meso_frames is set, which overrides it.

 • Subjects keys become BIDS sub-<key> directories under experiment_directory/data/. session and task become ses-<id> and task-<id>.